Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Representing chirp signal and its instantaneous frequency using a Gaussian process

-The solution process $X$ in Equation~\eqref{equ:harmonic-sde-solution} is a suitable prior for modelling sinusoidal signals in the sense that its statistics (i.e., mean and covariance) have periodic structures.
-It is well-known~\cite{Karatzas1991} that the mean and covariance functions of $X$, as per the form in Equation~\eqref{equ:gp-X}, are
+The solution process $X$ in~\eqref{equ:harmonic-sde-solution} is a suitable prior for modelling sinusoidal signals in the sense that its statistics (i.e., the mean and covariance) have a periodic structure.
+It is well-known~\cite{Karatzas1991} that the mean and covariance functions of $X$ are

 and